 The problem you come across with wooden fireplaces is that it requires constant attention and you have to supply wood in between to keep it burning.
 With gas fireplaces, you can have a constant supply of heat with less maintenance.

 Gas fireplaces with thermosetting controls are also available which enables you to adjust heat to your requirements.
 Another additional feature is the remote control.
 You can on/off your gas fireplace using a remote control.

 Forget about Chimney

 If you are worried about having a chimney to install a new fireplace, always go for a gas fireplace.
 With the availability of a vent free gas fireplace, you can have a fireplace without chimney.
 If you have an existing wooden fireplace fitted with a chimney, no worries.
 You can use this existing chimney for a vented gas fireplace.

-Gas fireplaces are known for their clean burning features.
-With the gas fireplace, you need not have to worry about the ashes to dispose, wood remains to clean or the chimney maintenance.
+Gas fireplaces are known for their clean-burning features.
+With the gas fireplace, you need not have to worry about the ashes to dispose of, wood remains to clean or the chimney maintenance.

 Less Worry on Budget

-When compared to your wooden fireplaces, these are lot cheaper.
-With the minimum amount paid, you will get fireplaces which are highly energy-efficient compared to your wooden fireplace.
+When compared to your wooden fireplaces, these are a lot cheaper.
+With the minimum amount paid, you will get fireplaces that are highly energy-efficient compared to your wooden fireplace.

 Gas Fireplaces and the Environment